-Children with asthma will often be looked after solely by their GPs.
-Although the GPs would be unable to provide training it is likely that they will provide the information that would help school staff to complete the healthcare plans.
+Children with asthma will often be looked after solely by their GP or asthma nurse.
+Although the GP would be unable to provide training it is likely that they will provide the information that would help school staff to complete the healthcare plans.
 Children with complex conditions may have access to a specialist nurse with expert knowledge in oncology, nephrology, gastroenterology, urology or cystic fibrosis, who may be able to assist.